janstarke/dfir-timeline/README.md

 ### Descriptor

 Every record must have some certain type, which must be specified using a *record descriptor* first.
-A record descriptor is an [object](#objects) of type `RecordPackTypeDescriptor`, which is wrapped as an msgpack `ext8` (depending on its size).
+A record descriptor is a [record pack](#record-pack) of type `RecordPackTypeDescriptor`, which is wrapped as an msgpack `ext8` (depending on its size).
 The msgpack type id is `0x0e`.

 Consider the following type: